xoniaapp/webapp/README.md

 # `@xoniaapp/webapp`

-Welcome to `xoniaapp/webapp`, the frontend for Xonia - a real-time chat application.
-This repository contains the code for the web-based client for Xonia, built using modern web technologies such as React, TypeScript, Vite, and Zustand.
+The frontend for Xonia.
+This repository contains the code for the web-based client for Xonia, built using modern web technologies.

-With `xoniaapp/webapp`, you can access the full range of features offered by Xonia from your web browser, including channels, direct messages, and more.
-Whether you're using Xonia to chat with friends or to build a community around a shared interest, xoniaapp/webapp provides a fast, reliable, and user-friendly interface for staying connected.
-Join the conversation with xoniaapp/webapp today!

 ## Building it

-To build xoniaapp/webapp, you will need to have the following tools and dependencies installed on your system:
+To build `xoniaapp/webapp`, you will need to have the following tools and dependencies installed on your system:

-- Node.js: xoniaapp/webapp is built using Node.js, so you will need to have it installed to build the project.
-You can download and install Node.js from the official website at https://nodejs.org/.

-- Yarn: xoniaapp/webapp uses Yarn as its package manager, so you will need to have it installed to install the project dependencies.
-You can install Yarn by following the instructions at https://yarnpkg.com/getting-started/install.
+- Node.js
+- Yarn

 Once you have Node.js and Yarn installed, you can clone the xoniaapp/webapp repository and install the dependencies by running the following commands: